ma-anwar/pyircd/src/test/integration_tests/README.md

 Next, copy `pyircd_controller.py` to `irctest/irctest/controllers`.
 We wrote this controller to manage the setup and teardown process for the daemon between tests.

-Furthermore, copy `pyproject.toml` to the `irctest`.
+Furthermore, copy `pyproject.toml` to the `irctest` directory.
 Finally run `poetry install` in `irctest` to get the environment setup.
 You may setup the environment without using `poetry` as well.

 #### Bug Fix